|

 When we spend too much, we go into a slide.
 It is hard to win when

-characteristics have been around since the beginning of time, but will be
+These characteristics have been around since the beginning of time,

-this is not the case with all children, but I don’t think we need
+Of course this is not the case with all children, but I don’t

-statistical proof showing us that disobedience to parents and authority is
+think we need statistical proof showing us that disobedience to parents

-a problem today.
-Paul continues by saying that people will become even
+continues by saying that people will become even more “ungrateful,

-more “ungrateful, unholy, without love, unforgiving, slanderous, without
+unholy, without love, unforgiving, slanderous, without self control,

-self control, brutal, not lovers of good, treacherous, conceited, lovers
+brutal, not lovers of good, treacherous, conceited, lovers of pleasure

 For those who believe that things will only get better from here on